Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 DTV_CLEAR
 =========

-Reset a cache of data specific to the frontend here.
+Reset a cache of data specific to the woke frontend here.
 This does not effect hardware.